 Since toxins are passed from mom to the developing fetus and also through breastfeeding, it may be important to do a detox prior to becoming pregnant.

 A detox involves pressing the reset button to kickstart healthy eating habits and self-care.

 Gastrointestinal health also plays a vital role in fertility as nutrient absorption is key.

-With a sluggish, unhealthy digestive system, nutrients are not fully absorbed and chances of conceiving are significantly reduced.
+With a sluggish, unhealthy digestive system, nutrients are not fully absorbed and chances of conceiving can be reduced.

 Choosing the right cleanse can be challenging…here’s what I suggest:

-Firstly, the type of cleanse program that you do matters.
+Firstly, to increase fertility naturally the type of cleanse program that you do matters.

 Liquid-only detox programs can cause a surge of toxins to be released too quickly and are often harsh on the body.